delonlee01/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User gives an invalid index.
+Candidate specified by the user does not exist.

     * 1a1.
-RecruitTrackPro shows an error message.
+RecruitTrackPro notifies the user that the candidate does not exist.

       Use case ends.